 As a director, the two best compliments I receive are : “you are nothing like that last film crew we had in here” and “you made me feel so comfortable”.

-Over twenty five years experience directing a wide variety of projects.
+Over thirty five years experience directing a wide variety of projects.
 From corporate CEO’s, to anxious actors, and everyday kids, I have had the pleasure of directing all of them at one time or another.
 I love working with real people the most because they are a clean slate when it comes to the production process.
 My strengths as a director lie in 3 areas:

 1) Documentary style: Though I have spent most of my time in the corporate arena as a director.
 I have found I love working with an outline or concept more than a set script.
 I find the interviews and broll I gather, tell a much richer story than any script can.
 It is the documentary approach that enables “discovery” of the story.